lcurry/integration-solutions/_posts/2025-12-02-Camel-Route-Templates.md

 ### Summary

-Route templates provide a middle ground in terms of abstraction - between writing a completely custom route using traditional Camel DSL low-code and no-code myth when building enterprise-level applications
+Route templates provide a middle ground in terms of abstraction.
+An abstraction that falls somewhere between writing custom java code to implement a route (using traditional Camel DSL) and low-code / no-code / drag-and-drop techniques (mostly a myth when it come to building enterprise-level applications.)

-Perhaps your organization has need for some common integration patterns
+Perhaps your organization has need for some common integration patterns.

-File to File
-FTP to FTP
-HTTP to HTTP
-JMS to JMS
-JMS to File

 You know the hard work it takes to deliver hardened and production-ready routes.
-Start identifying some of these integration patterns you've developed or will develop that can be reused across your enterprise and start making use of Camel route templates to empower others to benefit.
+Start identifying some of the integration patterns you've developed or will develop that can be reused across your enterprise and start making use of Camel route templates to empower others to benefit.